sarajanenonchristian388/consulting-gauntlet/README.md

 Download [`consulting-gauntlet.skill`](./consulting-gauntlet.skill) and drag it into Claude Code's skill settings.

 That's it.
 No `/` commands needed — just describe your engagement naturally.
+I would recommend dividing the engagement problem into parts and then using this skill to prepare documents for each part to have richer research done by the agents.

 ---